mjheitland/tfeksebs/README.md

   aws sts get-caller-identity
 ```
-* create key pair "IrelandEKS" in eu-west-1 and download the private key file "IrelandEKS.pem"<br>
-(use ssh-keygen if you do not have a private key in ~/.ssh/id_rsa)

 * create ECR repository, log into ECR, tag image and push it to ECR:
 ```
   aws ecr create-repository --repository-name pythonhelloworld